Zurehma/SE2-Kiruna_eXplorer/e2e_test/map_logged_in_user.md

 - The document details should be displayed in a popup after clicking the marker.
 - Clicking the "x" button should close the popup smoothly without affecting the map view or other markers.

-#### Test 9: Document Assignment to Specific Location (Logged-in User)
+#### Test 9: Accessibility and Responsiveness of Map Elements
 Steps:
-1. Log in to the application with valid credentials.
-2. Navigate to the map by either:
-   - Selecting "Relocation of Kiruna" from the home page.
-   - Using the dropdown menu in the menu bar and selecting "Relocation of Kiruna."
-3. Select a point within the blue triangle to add a new document.
-4. Fill in the document information and save it.
-5. Observe whether the new document is assigned to the location within the blue triangle.

-**Expected Results:**
-- The new document marker should appear at the selected location within the blue triangle.
-- The document should be listed when clicking on the triangle region or applying the corresponding filter.

-#### Test 10: Accessibility and Responsiveness of Map Elements
-Steps:
 1. Log in to the application.
 2. Navigate to the map by either:
    - Selecting "Relocation of Kiruna" from the home page.
-   - Using the dropdown menu in the menu bar and selecting "Relocation of Kiruna."
+   - Using the dropdown menu in the menu bar and selecting "Map."
 3. Resize the browser window to different dimensions (e.g., mobile, tablet, desktop).
 4. Ensure all map functionalities (filter, zoom, document selection) remain accessible.
 5. Use a screen reader (e.g., NVDA) to navigate the map.